wolfvictorOSI/Edge-Data-Store-Docs/V1/LinuxWindows/LinuxWindows.md

 ### Windows

 Program binaries are placed in the _C:\Program Files\OSIsoft\EdgeDataStore_ directory by default.
-For information about changing this location, see the [installation](#installationOverview) documentation.
+For information about changing this location, see the [installation](xref:InstallEdgeDataStore) documentation.

 Configuration, log, and data files are placed under _C:\ProgramData\OSIsoft\EdgeDataStore_ This is not configurable.
 This folder structure will not be automatically removed if you uninstall EDS.
-For information about clearing these files, see the [installation](#installationOverview) documentation.
+For information about clearing these files, see [Uninstall Edge Data Store](xref:UninstallEdgeDataStore).

 Key material for encrypted secrets of configuration files is stored using the Windows DPAPI in a secure Windows store.
 This is not configurable.